 Often rightfully portrayed as one of the main drivers of the current climate problems, I believe the built environment can and should play a crucial role in reversing the course and becoming a part of the solution.
 Great and mindful design can do this.

-Although I do consider myself part of the cultural elite and avant-garde, I feel most at home where innovation needs to be translated into everyday use.
+I feel most at home where innovation needs to be translated into everyday use.
 My work celebrates the mundane and ordinary and tries to uncover the hidden beauty of everyday life”